Invaders of the Rokujouma!?: Media

-Light novels
+Light novel

 The first light novel volume was published on March 1, 2009, by Hobby Japan under their HJ Bunko imprint.
-As of September 2022, 41 volumes have been published, as well as two side story volumes.
+As of November 2024, 47 volumes have been published, as well as two side story volumes.
 Online publisher J-Novel Club have licensed the light novel for an English release.
 The company planned to release the first 31 volumes of the series (including volumes 7.5 and 8.5) as omnibus paperbacks in 2020.
 The Kickstarter campaign to do so was successfully funded in only six hours.

 Manga

 A manga adaptation began serialization on December 20, 2013, in Comic Dangan.
 The series ended on February 16, 2017.
 The first volume was published by Hobby Japan on July 24, 2014, and the fifth and last on April 27, 2017.